julia-vscode/docs/docs/src/userguide/compilesysimage.md

 Additional options can be passed to further tweak the compilation.
 In particular, one may want to include script containing the precompile statements or a file to execute certain julia function, which can further reduce the first-call latency.
 Please read the documentation of [PackageCompiler.jl](https://julialang.github.io/PackageCompiler.jl/stable/) for more details.

-This file should be named `vscode-compileenv.toml` and be placed under the project root file.
+This file should be named `./.vscode/JuliaSysimage.toml` and be placed under the project root file.
 Its content should look like:

 ```
 [sysimage]
-excluded_packages=[]   # Additional packages to be exlucded in the system image.
+exclude=[]   # Additional packages to be exlucded in the system image
-precompile_statements_file=[]  # Precompile statements files to be used, Use relative to the project root directory.
+statements_files=[]  # Precompile statements files to be used, relative to the project folder
-precompile_execution_file=[] # Precompile execution files to be used.
-Use relative to the project root directory.
+execution_files=[] # Precompile execution files to be used, relative to the project folder
 ```

 The build task creates a sysimage that includes all packages in the current Julia environment.
 This sysimage is saved in the same folder where the `Project.toml` and `Manifest.toml` of the current Julia environment are stored.
 The name of the sysimage file will be `JuliaSysimage.dll` (Windows) or `JuliaSysimage.so`.